Harold Ramirez Player Props: Rays vs. Royals

 - The pitching staff for the Royals has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.18 team ERA ranks 28th among all league pitching staffs.

-- The Royals rank 20th in baseball in home runs given up (88 total, 1.2 per game).
+- Royals pitchers combine to give up 90 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Greinke (1-7) gets the starting nod for the Royals in his 16th start of the season.
-He's put together a 4.34 ERA in 76 2/3 innings pitched, with 58 strikeouts.
+- Lynch makes the start for the Royals, his sixth of the season.
+He is 1-3 with a 4.45 ERA and 22 strikeouts in 30 1/3 innings pitched.

-- The righty's most recent appearance came on Sunday against the Los Angeles Angels, when he tossed five innings, surrendering four earned runs while giving up eight hits.
+- In his most recent appearance on Tuesday, the left-hander tossed seven scoreless innings against the Detroit Tigers while surrendering one hit.

+- In five games this season, the 26-year-old has a 4.45 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.